d3fc/d3fc/site/src/components/series/cycle.md

 The cycle series component allows the creation of cycle plots which can help identify cyclical patterns nested in time series data.
 As well as an `xScale` and a `yScale`, it also accepts a `subScale` and a `subSeries`.
 The `xScale` is the 'outer' scale, with the cycle series' `xValue` mapping the data onto this scale.
 While the `subScale` is the inner scale, with the `xValue` of the `subSeries` corresponding to this scale.

+The following example shows some arbitrary sales data grouped by weekday:

+{{>example-fixture}}

 This example also demonstrates a use of the axis series which adapts a d3 axis and allows it to be used as a series.
 In this case the `baseline` of the axis series is set to the mean of the weekday's values.

-These are used The following example shows some arbitrary sales data grouped by weekday:

 ```js
 {{{example-code}}}
 ```

-Which gives the following:

-{{>example-fixture}}